 - Stable.
 As static IP address won’t change every time that’s why they are more stable as compared to Dynamic IP address which keeps on changing.
 Your internet connection can lapse if the IP address keeps on changing after some time.
 You can also face the problem of reconnecting to the network if your IP address keeps on changing itself.
-But, being stable Static IP address won’t possess any of these problems.
+But, being a stable Static IP address won’t possess any of these problems.

 - Run Server.
-The major advantage of the Static IP address is the ability to host server containing data which can be accessed by other computers through the internet.
+The major advantage of the Static IP address is the ability to host a server containing data that can be accessed by other computers through the internet.
 This allows your computer to easily locate a server from anywhere around the globe.
 A computer that offers close access within a closed network will become even more efficient with the Static IP address.
 Different types of computer systems with a vivid range of operating systems can get access to the host by just searching for the same IP address every time.
-This makes the work environment simpler and efficient.
+This makes the work environment simpler and more efficient.

 - Simple.
 So, Static IP addresses won’t change every time, thus it is easier for a user to maintain them.
 In this network, the administrator of the network can easily track internet traffic.
 They can even allow accessing a particular network according to their desire.

 - Easy to Track.
 The computer or any other device using a Static IP address can be tracked down way more easily.
 For the maintenance of copywriter enforcement, it is a very important feature of the IP addresses.